 If Options believes other parties to be wholly or partly responsible for the loss, it is free to pursue those other parties.
-So, if Mr S' loss does not exceed £150,000, or if Options accepts my recommendation below that it should pay the full loss as calculated above, the compensation payable to Mr S may be contingent on the assignment by him to Options of any rights of action he may have against other parties in relation to his transfer to the SIPP and the investments if Options is to request this.
+So, if Mr S' loss does not exceed £160,000, or if Options accepts my recommendation below that it should pay the full loss as calculated above, the compensation payable to Mr S should be contingent on the assignment by him to Options of any rights of action he may have against other parties in relation to his transfer to the SIPP and the investments if Options is to request this.
 Options should cover the reasonable cost of drawing up, and Mr S taking advice on and approving, any assignment required.

-If the loss exceeds £150,000 and Options does not accept my recommendation to pay the full amount, any assignment of Mr S' rights should allow him to retain all rights to the difference between £150,000 and the full loss as calculated above.
+If the loss exceeds $\pounds 160,000$ and Options does not accept my recommendation to pay the full amount, any assignment of Mr S' rights should allow him to retain all rights to the difference between $\pounds 160,000$ and the full loss as calculated above.

-4 Pay £500 for the trouble and upset caused.
+4. Pay £500 for the trouble and upset caused.

-Mr S transferred his pensions away from a valuable defined benefits pension and a defined contribution occupational pension to a SIPP and had to suffer the loss of those benefits.
+Mr S transferred his pension away from a valuable defined benefits pension to a SIPP and had to suffer the loss of those benefits.